 *For those of you with a top-loading machine, you actually have it a little easier.
 You can do many of the steps listed here, but some will not apply.*

-Here’s What You’ll Need To Clean Your Washing Machine
+What You Need To Clean A Washing Machine

 The first thing you need to do is clean your washing machine filter.
 Warning!
 This process is cringe-worthy!
-Towards the bottom of your washer you should see a little door, and inside this door is your filter.
-You will also see a hose.
+But do not skip this step!
+Wanna know why?

 The water that comes out of the hose is one of the WORST smells ever!
 I choose to wear a mask because it is strong and indescribable… I know, you’re pumped to do this now, aren’t you?
 Once all the water has drained out of the hose, you can remove the filter.
 Place an old towel underneath, because despite all the water you just drained, more still comes out when removing the filter… yes, that’s right, more rancid water to deal with.
 Yippee!
 (Just trying to stay positive here!)

 Isn’t that lovely?
-Once the filter has been removed, place it in a container (again, I use an ice cream bucket) and cover it with vinegar.
+Once the filter has been removed, place it in a container (again, I used an ice cream bucket) and cover it with vinegar.
 Let it soak for 15-30 minutes.

 Remove any clothes from the washer.
 Then, fill your detergent dispenser with vinegar.
 (You can also use bleach, which is a stronger cleaner, however, DO NOT mix bleach and vinegar together!)
 My washer actually has a setting called “Tub Clean”, so I just push the button and let the washing machine clean itself.

-If you do not have a “Tub Clean” setting, I’m sure just running a normal cycle with hot water will do the trick (this goes for top-loaders as well).
-Once the cycle is complete, you can run another normal cycle with 1/2 cup baking soda, again, using a hot water setting.
-(If you used bleach, you can skip this step.)
+If you do not have a “Tub Clean” setting, I’m sure running a normal cycle with hot water will do the trick (this goes for top-loaders as well).
+Once the cycle is complete, you can run another normal cycle with 1/2 cup baking soda added to the powdered detergent dispenser, again, using a hot water setting.
+(If you used bleach instead of vinegar, you can skip this step.)

 Alright, you’re almost there!
 The last thing you need to do is wash the inside and outside of the washer.
 Using a DIY All Purpose Spray, sponge down the inside and outside of the washer.
 (The reason I use a DIY version of the All Purpose Spray is because I’m not sure if using a store-bought version would do something to your washer or clothes.
 Better safe than sorry, right?
 If you don’t want to use a DIY version, I would recommend using plain water).
 Make sure you wash the inside door because soap builds up there.
 You will also need to clean inside the rubber seal.